Artic42/sysConfig/README.md

 # NeoVim

-My neovim configand a script to take copy it from and to the config folder for neovim.
+My neovim configuration, a script to take a copy of it, and send it to the config folder for neovim.

+## Installed plugins

+- Catppuccin
+- Lsp Config
+    - Mason
+    - Lsp Config Mason
+    - Lsp Config
+- Lualine
+- Neo-tree
+- Noice
+- Telescope
+- Treesitter